Power, Agility, & Group Exercise (PAGE) Certificate

 - ESC 387: Theory & Practice of Power & Agility Training

-The PAGE Certificate is open to undergraduate, graduate, and non-matriculating students.
+The PAGE Certificate is open to undergraduate and non-matriculating students.
+Interested students must meet the following criteria to be admitted into the program:

 PAGE Certificate with a Minor in Exercise Science or Coaching